Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

 #### Procedure

-*Warehousing > Settings > Tab WAREHOUSE > Sub-tab Warehouse master data*
+*Warehousing > Settings > Tab WAREHOUSE > Tab Warehouse master data*

 ![Warehouse master data](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/WarehouseMasterData/WarehouseMasterData.png "[Warehouse master data]")

-1. Click the [NEW GROUP] button in the *Warehouse master data* sub-tab.
+1. Click the [NEW GROUP] button in the *Warehouse master data* tab.
     The *Basic data* sub-tab is displayed.

     ![Warehouse group basic data](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/WarehouseMasterData/WarehouseGroupBasicData.png "[Warehouse group basic data]")

 2. Enter a unique number for the warehouse group in the *Warehouse group* field.
 This is the warehouse group ID.

 3. Enter a description for the warehouse group in the *Designation* field.
-This description will be displayed later on in the left side bar in the *Warehouse master data* sub-tab.
+This description will be displayed later on in the left side bar in the *Warehouse master data* tab.

 4. Click the *Group type* drop-down list and select the appropriate option.
 The following options are available:
     - **Own warehouse group**